Video AAR of the Jan 2016 Marjah Firefight and PFC MEDEVAC

-“Dustoff called for POI[point-of-injury] 9‐Line MEDEVAC request at 0954.
-Upon landing inside the compound at the POI the helicopter sustained damage from rotor strike and was unable to take off.
-Once on the ground I made contact with the medic to receive report.
-Pt was a 28 y/o male who had sustained a GSW to the right thigh.
-18D[Special Forces Medic] on the ground stated that pt had TQ[tourniquet] in place at 0936 with pressure dressing, 18g in left AC, with Ketamine drip and 1G TXA started at approx. 0945, pt was in a HPMK(Hypothermia Prevention and Management Kit).”
-[18D had to go back to the fight as the compound was surrounded and under attack.]
+The MEDEVAC crew was alerted of Troops in Contact (TIC) at around 0900.
+“Dustoff was called for a Point-of-Injury (POI) 9‐Line MEDEVAC request at 0954.
+Upon landing inside the compound the helicopter sustained damage from a rotor strike and was unable to take off.
+Once on the ground, I made contact with the medic to receive a report.
+The patient was a 28 y/o male who had sustained a GSW to the right thigh.
+The 18D Special Forces Medical Sergeant on the ground stated that the tourniquet was placed at 0936 with a pressure dressing.
+He had established an 18g IV in left arm, administered 1g of TXA started and started a Ketamine drip at approx. 0945.
+The patient was in a Hypothermia Prevention and Management Kit (HPMK).”
+The 18D had to go back to the fight as the compound was still surrounded and under attack.

 - A routine medevac that should have taken 30 minutes turned into a sustained firefight lasting over 17 hours.

 - Fighting back in order to prevent more casualties takes precedence over medical treatment.
 Every gun in the fight counts.